African Violet (Saintpaulia ionantha) Indoor Care, Propagation, Problems and Solutions

 Saintpaulia ionantha Problems

-African Violet (Saintpaulia ionantha) problems include lack of blooms, yellowing, rotting, mold, curled leaves, pests and diseases among others.
+African Violet problems include lack of blooms, yellowing, rotting, mold, curled leaves, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 No blooms (flowers)

 The third possible reason why African Violet is not blooming is very dry air.
 Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
-Check out these techniques on how to raise himidity for houseplants.
+You may also grow the plant in a well-lit bathroom, kitchen and other moist areas in the home.
+Check out these techniques on how to raise humidity for houseplants.

 The fourth possible reason why African Violet is not blooming is too frequent repotting.
 The plant blooms best when pot-bound; repot the plant only when its is extremely pot-bound.